antarctica/ansible-bas-web-applications-team/README.md

 * In non-production environments, installs the nano editor on CentOS machines
 * In non-production environments, installs the htop process viewer
 * Records key identifiers about the associated Compute Resource and System Instance as Ansible local facts
+* If the BARC `postgresql9-server` role is applied, creates privileged roles for team members
+* If the BARC `postgresql9-client` role is applied, configures a `psql` configuration file for team members

 ## Dependencies